thosgood/this-weeks-finds/markdown/151-200/week151.md

 Pawel Gajer, Higher holonomies, geometric loop groups and smooth Deligne cohomology, Advances in Geometry, Birkhauser, Boston, 1999, pp. 195-235.

-Now, so far I\'ve been restraining myself from talking about \"gerbes\", but if you\'ve gotten this far you must be pretty comfortable with abstract nonsense, so you\'ll probably like gerbes.
+Now, so far I've been restraining myself from talking about "gerbes", but if you've gotten this far you must be pretty comfortable with abstract nonsense, so you'll probably like gerbes.
 Very roughly speaking, a gerbe is a categorified version of a principal bundle!
-Actually it\'s a categorified version of a sheaf, but sometimes we can think of it as analogous to the sheaf of sections of a bundle.
+Actually it's a categorified version of a sheaf, but sometimes we can think of it as analogous to the sheaf of sections of a bundle.
 And just as K(Z,2) is the classifying space for U(1) bundles, K(Z,3) is the classifying space for a certain sort of gerbe!

-I sort of explained how this works in \"[week25](week25.html)\", but you can read the details here:
+I sort of explained how this works in ["Week 25"](#week25), but you can read the details here:

 6\) Jean-Luc Brylinski, Loop Spaces, Characteristic Classes and Geometric Quantization, Birkhauser, Boston, 1993.

-What this means is that as we explore the meaning of these K(Z,n)\'s for quantum theory, we are really *categorifying* familiar ideas from quantum theory.
+What this means is that as we explore the meaning of these K(Z,n)'s for quantum theory, we are really *categorifying* familiar ideas from quantum theory.
 In particular, this story should keep going on forever:
 K(Z,4) should be the classifying space for a certain sort of 2-gerbe, and so on.
-But I don\'t think people have worked out the details beyond the case of 2-gerbes.
+But I don't think people have worked out the details beyond the case of 2-gerbes.
 If you want to learn about 2-gerbes, you have to read this: